samuelblattner/ffhs-linalg-exercises/docs/exercises/exercise4.md

 ### Introduction
 One of the most vital concepts behind how Google ranks all the indexed websites is the so called «Page Rank Algorithm».
-First introduced and patented by Larry Page in 1998 [^1] this algorithm describes a method to assign a weight to every page in the index depending on how many other pages link to that page and on the weight these pages have themselves.
+First introduced and patented by Larry Page in 1998<sup>[^1]</sup>, this algorithm describes a method to assign a weight to every page in the index, depending on how many other pages link to that page and on the weight of these pages.
-In this article we'll cover the mechanics of the algorithm itself and some mathematical basics on which the algorithm relies on, such as the Markov-Chain and the Eigenvalue-problem.
+In this article we'll cover the mechanics of the algorithm itself and some mathematical basics on which the algorithm is based on.

 ### Eigenvalue and Eigenvectors
-In order to better understand the mathematics behind, we need to cover a topic called «Eigenvalue/Eigenvector» first.
+In order to better understand the mathematics behind, we need to introduce a topic called «Eigenvalue/Eigenvector» first.
 Let's assume we have the following Matrix:

 $$

-A=\begin{bmatrix}1 & 2 \\ 3 & 4\end{bmatrix}
+A=\begin{bmatrix}1 & 2 \\ 3 & 0\end{bmatrix}

 $$